McNish History, Family Crest & Coats of Arms

 The old Scottish-Dalriadan name McNish is derived from the personal name Naos, which is a dialectal form of Aonghus or Angus.
 The Gaelic form of the name is Mac Neis, which is derived from the earlier form Mac Naois; both of these mean son of Angus.
 Thus, the name McNish is a cognate of MacAngus and MacInnes.

 The surname McNish was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the McNish family
+Early History of the McNish family

 This web page shows only a small excerpt of our McNish research.
 Another 103 words (7 lines of text) covering the year 1522 is included under the topic Early McNish History in all our PDF Extended History products and printed products wherever possible.

 McNish Spelling Variations